Your free business.com+ membership unlocks exclusive tech deals and advisor support

 A cloud-based phone system is a VoIP-powered business phone service that delivers calls and other communications over the internet instead of traditional phone lines.
 These systems work on any internet-connected device and typically offer more features than analog phone setups.
 By contrast, legacy phone systems often require costly on-premises PBX equipment and physical phone lines to operate reliably.

-Cloud phone systems are widely used as part of unified communications platforms that support inbound and outbound calling, auto attendants, voicemail, chat, SMS messaging and business faxing.
+Cloud phone systems for small businesses often support inbound and outbound calling, auto attendants, voicemail, chat, SMS messaging and business faxing.
 Most providers integrate with many of the best CRM software and email applications, so teams can manage every interaction through one easy-to-use system of record.
 This makes cloud-based systems a strong fit for established and growing businesses that need flexible, scalable communication tools.

 • Natural language processing and artificial intelligence to automatically generate meeting transcriptions and action items